 Then add the cooked pumpkin into the bowl and grind or blend it.

 Wash the pieces of meat and put in a pot.
-Add 1 seasoning cube, salt.
+Add 1 seasoning cube, salt and slice in some onions.

 Set on heat and allow to cook till it is soft.